 Mimikatz: World’s Most Dangerous Password-Stealing Platform

 In 2011, security researcher Benjamin Delpy discovered with Windows WDigest vulnerability.
-This security hole allows attackers to access internal storage on a Windows system, which holds user account passwords, and also obtain the keys to decrypt them.
-Microsoft ignored Delpy, and he created an open source tool that can leverage WDigest to steal passwords.
+This security hole allows attackers to access internal storage on a Windows system, which holds user account passwords and also obtain the keys to decrypt them.
+Microsoft ignored Delpy, and he created an open-source tool that can leverage WDigest to steal passwords.

-The tool has since evolved into a powerful platform for compromising user credentials, used by penetration testers and ethical hackers to test the strength of their endpoint defenses, but also by threat actors to gain unauthorized access to Windows systems.
+The tool has since evolved into a powerful platform for compromising user credentials, used by penetration testers and ethical hackers to test the strength of their endpoint defences, but also by threat actors to gain unauthorized access to Windows systems.

 In this article you will learn: